WoytekMig/to-do-list-with-react/README.md

 At the beggining, the target was to rewrite code by using react.js :) I also decided to change language to english.
 Then I needed to add using local storage, to make sure your taks will stay with you, even if you close the app ;)
 I also learned how to use, and then converted app with use of styled-components (including ThemeProvider and GlobalStyle).
-Next step was to start using hooks (useRef, useState and useEffect) and even creating one by myself ;)
+Next step was to start using hooks (useRef, useState and useEffect) and even creating one by myself ;) Another..task ;) Was to implement Redux to my app.
+I create store and few reducers.
+Also I split my files to the common/features folders.

 # Getting Started with Create React App